 In 1988, Steve and Sue Pruett started The Harbor (then Evangelical Free Church of Santa Maria) in their living room.
 The Harbor was founded with a respect for the authority of Scripture, a commitment to clear teaching, dedication to equipping the body to do the work of the ministry, and a desire to significantly participate in world missions.
 Several families joined and we quickly outgrew the Pruetts’ living room.
 We met in a hotel, a school, shared a church facility with Oak Knolls Baptist church, and currently meet in our own facility at 751 E. Foster Road.

 After more than 26 years faithfully serving The Harbor family and equipping them with a clear understanding of the Gospel, Steve sensed God was calling him to step down as Senior Pastor at The Harbor.
 In 2014, Steve retired and handed off the reigns to Shannon Estell.
 Shannon and his wife Julie served in multiple roles in ministry in the Chicago area for more than 11 years before joining The Harbor family.
-Shannon shares the same commitment to keeping the Gospel central and keeping it clear as both The Harbor and Pastor Steve.
-God has blessed The Harbor with an incredible heritage and an exciting future, and we look forward to how God will work in and through us as we follow Him and His Word.
+In 2017 Shannon and his family accepted an offer as Associate Pastor at a church in Brea, CA.

 Throughout the history at The Harbor, God has repeatedly affirmed The Harbor’s calling: to become a complete training and discipleship ministry, equipping Christians on the Central Coast to be qualified ambassadors for Jesus Christ in our city, our state, our nation, and the world.